 After the earthquake in the eastern Mediterranean… Cracked buildings are of concern to the Lebanese

-The earthquake that struck Turkey and northern Syria on February 6 raised fear among the residents of old buildings in Lebanon, after the earthquake’s frequencies reached major cities in the country, such as the capital, Beirut and Tripoli, where cracks filled the walls and ceilings of many buildings.
+The earthquake that struck Turkey and northern Syria on February 6 raised fear among the residents of old buildings in Lebanon, following the earthquake’s frequencies reached major cities in the country, such as the capital, Beirut and Tripoli, where cracks filled the walls and ceilings of many buildings.

 On Monday, the Lebanese Minister of Interior in the caretaker government, Bassam al-Mawlawi, was assigned by the Lebanese government presidency to communicate with municipalities in various Lebanese regions in order to formally survey the cracked buildings.